nhsengland/fdp-design-guide/docs/index.md

 <h3 id="when-to-use-capital-letters">When to use Capital letters</h3>
 <ul>
 <li>use “Sentence case” for headings (capital letter at the start of the sentence only, except for proper nouns e.g. names, company names)</li>
-<li>use “Title Case” for the names of organisations, training programmes, schemes, and specialties (Capital letters for each word in a title)</li>
+<li>use “Title case” for the names of organisations, training programmes, schemes, and specialties (Capital letters for each word in a title)</li>
 </ul>
 <h3 id="tone-of-voice">Tone of voice</h3>
 <ul>